gladiola/blog/_drafts/2018-06--VulnHub_Recon_BadStore.markdown

     <tr><th>Attacker</th><td></td><td></td></tr>
 </table>

+Had a pretty good session.
+Used Nessus to do some scans.
+Poked around some directories turned up on an nmap scan.
+Found and decoded some passwords laying out in the open.
+Usernames are based on emails.
+Tried to use Burpsuite to do a quick substitution.
+Not there yet.
+Feel like I made some small progress.

 ## Annotated Bibliography
 \[1\]  Weidman, Georgia.
 "Chapter 4:  Using the Metasploit Framework," Penetration Testing:  A Hands-On Introduction to Hacking.
 No Starch Press.  pp.87-109.
 ISBN 978-1-89327-564-8.